Fields full of life – nature and food working together

 “This is regenerative farming in action—working with nature, not against it.
 By planting trees, wildflowers, and hedgerows, we’re creating healthier soils, more wildlife, and food for people.
 It’s about showing that farming can be productive and good for the environment at the same time.”

-And this is just the start.
-These improvements are part of Earth Trust’s Gateway to Nature vision, which will transform the site into a welcoming destination for families and visitors, with better access, new trails, and spaces to connect with nature.
-Find out more here.
+These changes are part of Earth Trust’s vision for our landscape to be a Gateway to Nature, which will transform the site into a welcoming destination for families and visitors, with better access, new trails, and spaces to connect with nature.